utwente-energy/cpesdiagram/README.md

 The diagram library consists of nodes (styles) for Devices (which link parts together), Cyber (e.g., controllers), Physical (e.g., grid infrastructure), and Interaction (e.g., humans).
 For these, different types exist, namely one for use in a matrix composition, a coordinate system (denoted with an additional x), and for both also a dual variant (allowing for two icons to be used).

-This software utilizes the icons as found in the Material Design set, which can be interactively viewed here: https://fonts.google.com/icons.
+This package utilizes the icons as found in the Material Design set, which can be interactively viewed here: https://fonts.google.com/icons.
 One can copy the "icon name" (provided in the bottom right) to insert a specific icon.
 For this, use the form "mds:<icon name>" where mds is short for Material Design Symbol.

+This package utilizes the icons as found in the Material Design Icons set by Pictogrammers, which can be interactively viewed here: https://pictogrammers.com/library/mdi/.
+One can copy the "icon name" (provided in the top of the pop-up window when selecting an icon) to insert a specific icon.
+For this, use the form "mdi:<icon name>" where mdi is short for Material Design Icon.

 ## License